Preface:

 The power bridge of a 4-Q amplifier (e.g. ESCON) can act as a rectifier.
 Connecting the EC-motor to the controller, one can get the rectified voltage at the controller power supply input.
 However note, that the voltage will be lower than the generated one, due to the voltage drop (of about 0.8V) in the electronic.

 Interestingly, the rectified signal will show a smooth DC voltage without ripple.
-This is due to the built-in inductances.
+This is due to the inductance of built-in motor filters and motor chokes, as well as buffering capacitors at the supply voltage input (which acts as the voltage output in generator mode).

-Figure 8: Using an ESCON as a rectifier.
+Using an ESCON as a rectifier.
 Connect the 3 motor phases.
+No(!) power supply has to be connected.
 The generated voltage can be measured at the ESCON power supply input.

 3 Generator selection